 The Town of Castleton is located entirely within the Taconic Range characterized by rugged mountains with irregular topography and elevations approaching 2,200 feet.
-The town may be further subdivided into the Taconic Foothills and the Taconic Mountains.
 The western half of the town consists of Taconic Foothills, which are a series of oval shaped, north-trending hills averaging 500 feet in elevation.
 The higher elevations of the Taconic Mountains rise in the eastern half of the town, including Bird Mountain (elevation 2,216'), Grandpa's Knob (elevation 1,976') and Blueberry Hill Peaks ranging in elevation from 1,245 to 1,918 feet.